OBigVee/X-Chatty/README.md

 # x-Chatty
-Video and audio chat app
+Video and audio chat app with WebRTC